Welding Technology Program

 Program Education Outcomes: Upon completion of the certificate curriculum in the Welding Technology program, the graduate is prepared to:

-• Demonstrate ability to select the correct filler rod to fit the job and the metal being welded.
+3. Identify ferrous and non-ferrous material and chose correct filter rod to fit the job and the metal being welded.

-• Qualify to TIG weld stainless and carbon steel pipe.
+5. Produce TIG weld on stainless and carbon still pipe.

 For Specific Program Information: